 - We visited in January, the height of the season.
 Crowds were thick and prices high.
 If we were to go back, it would be in swing season, perhaps April before it starts to get too cold.

 - Skiers should visit in winter.

 - Check out our general South America travel safety tips.

 - Although in Argentina, Bariloche is only 43 km from the Chilean border.

 - Bariloche means “people behind mountains.”

-If you enjoyed this article on the top things to do in Bariloche Argentina, please share it on social media, including Pinterest:
+If you enjoyed this article on the top things to do in Bariloche Argentina, please share it on social media, and save it for later on Pinterest:

 What will you do in Bariloche?